British Army during the French Revolutionary and Napoleonic Wars: Dutch

+French

 The Chasseurs Britanniques were originally formed from French Royalist emigres in 1801, and served throughout the wars.
 The unit served chiefly in the Mediterranean until 1811, when it participated in the later stages of the Peninsular War.
 It had a good record in battle but later became notorious for desertion, and was not even allowed to perform outpost duty, for fears that the pickets would abscond.
 In 1812, the Independent Companies of Foreigners were formed from among French prisoners of war for service in North America.
 The companies became notorious for lack of discipline and atrocities in Chesapeake Bay, and were disbanded.

+Swiss

 The nominally Swiss Regiment de Meuron was transferred from the Dutch East India Company in Ceylon in 1798.
 It consisted even when first transferred of soldiers of mixed nationalities, and later recruited from among prisoners of war and deserters from all over Europe.
 It later served in North America.
 Two Swiss units in French service were also taken into British service about the same time.
 The Regiment de Roll was originally created from the disbanded Swiss Guards in the pay of France.
 Dillon's regiment was also formed from Swiss émigrés from French service.
 These two regiments were merged into a single provisional battalion, termed the Roll-Dillon battalion, at some stage in the Peninsular War.
 The Regiment de Watteville was another nominally Swiss unit, which actually consisted of many nationalities.
 It was formed in 1801 from the debris of four Swiss regiments formed by the British for Austrian service, and served at the Siege of Cadiz and in Canada in 1814.

+Greek

 The British Army also raised units in territories that were allied to Britain or that British troops occupied.
 These included the Royal Sicilian Volunteers and two battalions of Greek Light Infantry.
-Initially the 1st Greek Light Infantry was formed, then by 1812 The Duke of York's Greek Light Infantry Regiment and in 1813 a second regiment composed of 454 Greeks 2nd Regiment Greek Light Infantry) which occupied Paxoi islands.
+Initially the 1st Regiment Greek Light Infantry was formed, which by 1812 became the 1st (Duke of York's) Greek Light Infantry Regiment and in 1813 a second regiment composed of 454 Greeks 2nd Regiment Greek Light Infantry) which occupied Paxoi islands.
 These regiments included many of the men who were afterwards among the leaders of the Greeks in the War of Independence, such as Theodoros Kolokotronis.

-During early part of the Peninsular War, some Portuguese soldiers were organised into a Corps known as the Loyal Lusitanian Legion, which eventually was absorbed by the Portuguese Army.